 Bentonite clay works wonders on diaper rash and has been shown to improve dermatitis and heal skin (source).
 I just slathered it on the rash and let it sit for a few minutes, then wiped it off.
 The rash looked much better and he was able to continue to play outside in the heat.

 I like using this bentonite clay because it is already in a paste, which makes it easy to apply to scrapes, bruises, and rashes.

 Homeopathy for heat rash

-In addition to our topical remedies for calming baby heat rash, I wanted to do what I could to help his body not develop heat rash in the future.
+In addition to topical remedies for calming heat rash, there are remedies to decrease our chances of developing heat rash in the future.